 - Canvas - If you upload files to Canvas, you can control if and when students can see them.
 There is a 500 MB per file limit and 2000 MB per course limit.
 The course limit can be expanded by requesting it via CanvasHelp@wwu.edu.

 - G Suite - If you opt for Google Drive, be sure to use your WWU Google account which gives you a large storage space and helps keep WWU files separate from personal files.

-- MEDIA EQUIPMENT: If you need a webcam, headset, laptop, or other equipment, check with ATUS Classroom Services/Equipment Loan or ATUS Teaching, Learning, and Technology/CIIA for options.
-Contact these offices to ensure availability.
+- Media Equipment: If you need a webcam, headset, laptop, or other equipment, check with ATUS Classroom Services/Equipment Loan for availability.
 Most laptops are already configured with devices for audio/video recording.

 Get prepared strategically.

 Instructional Library Resources to Support Multiple Academic Literacies

 Western Libraries offers a range of resources and services to support your teaching success.
 Have a question that is not listed below?
 Contact your Subject Team and we will help you find an answer to your question.

 · Do you normally use print materials (e.g. books, journals) or other media (e.g. films) within your classes?
 We can gain access to online materials by purchasing online versions of books, licensing films, or providing access to book chapters.
 Contact your Subject Team and someone will reach out to assist as soon as possible.

 · Teaching synchronously (real-time) and interested in a workshop for your students?
 We can host a range of workshops via Zoom for you and your students.
 Our workshops range from enhancing one’s research and writing skills (e.g. Finding & Using Sources, Revising & Editing) to being a successful online learner (e.g. time management, test-taking, goal-setting).